I’m appalled about the ongoing campaign to undermine the Morrison Government’s commitment to provide $20 million for the Surf Coast aquatic centre.

 I have always been a true warrior for the people I represent, advocating without fear or favour.

-On 14 April 2019 I announced $30 million for two aquatic centres in the Corangamite electorate – one for the Surf Coast Shire and the other in north Bellarine.
+On 14 April 2019 I announced that a re-elected Morrison Government would deliver $30 million for two aquatic centres in the Corangamite electorate – one for the Surf Coast Shire and the other in north Bellarine.

-These funding commitments were the result of an incredible amount of hard work on my part.
+These election funding commitments were the result of an incredible amount of hard work on my part.

 The current Labor member for Corangamite, along with Mayor Rose Hodge, who was her notional campaign manager, campaigned against an aquatic centre on the Surf Coast for years.